-As Rates Continue to Fall, Taxable Advance Refundings Emerge as Potential Savings Opportunities for
+As Rates Continue to Fall, Taxable Advance Refundings Emerge as Potential Savings Opportunities

-By Max Wilkinson
+By: Max Wilkinson

 With the passage of tax reform in late 2017, refinancing opportunities for municipal borrowers took a significant hit due to the elimination of tax-exempt advance refundings.
 Taxable advance refundings, while still a nominal option available to borrowers, have generally not generated sufficient economic benefit to be utilized by most of the municipal market.
 With interest rates elevated for most of 2018, only the most attractive advance refunding candidates have been able to produce substantial savings through taxable refinancings.
 However, with both taxable and tax-exempt interest rates falling to near-historic lows this summer, opportunities are emerging for taxable advance refundings to generate savings for a much broader spectrum of deals than in the past.